-- protects other ecological values and retains where possible existing significant vegetation within parks, along streets and within development sites; - provides opportunities to connect to open space areas within and adjoining the PDA and creates parks and open spaces that are safe and accessible for users; - provides opportunities for meeting and gathering, and where appropriate, opportunities for informal and formal play; - utilises planning strategies which are site responsive and reflect the Blackwater climate; - " comprises a selection of plants that are endemic to the local area and relevant to both the purpose of vegetation (e.g. shade, landmark, screening) and the identity of Blackwater; - ensures an appropriate climate-based orientation and design, ensuring shade is provided, breezes are captured and optimal use is made of natural light; - " provides adequate parking for vehicles and bicycles; - " minimises adverse impacts on receiving water and appropriately manages stormwater including use of total water cycle management and water sensitive urban design principles;6 or

-" will achieve an appropriate level of flood immunity.7
+- utilises planning strategies which are site responsive and reflect the Blackwater climate; - " comprises a selection of plants that are endemic to the local area and relevant to both the purpose of vegetation (e.g. shade, landmark, screening) and the identity of Blackwater; - ensures an appropriate climate-based orientation and design, ensuring shade is provided, breezes are captured and optimal use is made of natural light; - provides adequate parking for vehicles and bicycles; - " minimises adverse impacts on receiving water and appropriately manages stormwater including use of total water cycle management and water sensitive urban design principles; or - " will achieve an appropriate level of flood immunity.

-Development delivers parks which:
+Development that delivers parks which:

-- contribute to the achievement of an integrated, high quality open space network that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors; - " are accessible for all users; - provide linkages with other parks, through roads and other public spaces to form circuits for fitness purposes, walking and cycling; - " are co-located with land for community purposes, where required; - provide multiple purposes and uses including recreational, sporting, ecological and stormwater management functions; - incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding; - " retain existing significant vegetation to the greatest possible extent;
+- contribute to the achievement of an integrated, high quality open space network that caters for a variety of recreation functions and experiences to meet the needs of residents and visitors; - " are accessible for all users; - " provide linkages with other parks, - Refer to the water discharge requirements specified in the State Planning Policy 2013.
+Refer to the Draft Central Highlands Regional Council - Floodplain Management Study and Plans 2013.

+through roads and other public spaces to form circuits for fitness purposes, walking and cycling;

+- " are co-located with land for community purposes where required; - provide multiple purposes and uses including recreational, sporting, ecological and stormwater management functions; - incorporate existing natural features where possible and are landscaped to assist in creating neighbourhood identity and wayfinding; - " retain existing significant vegetation to the greatest possible extent; - incorporate appropriate erosion and sediment control techniques.